 For years, conventional wisdom held that either in-situ chemical oxidation (ISCO) or aerobic bioremediation were the “best available technologies” for in-situ hydrocarbon remediation of petroleum impacted source areas.
 In reality, these popular remediation methods have been met with limited success, particularly in source areas characterized by high levels of sorbed-phase (non-aqueous) mass.

 The reason why ISCO and aerobic bioremediation have not lived up to expectations is because microbial activity in petroleum impacted source-areas typically creates an anaerobic and reducing conditions, as oxygen and other high-energy electron acceptors (such as nitrate) are depleted.
 The low-solubility of oxygen and its highly reactive nature in the subsurface make it exceedingly difficult to supply the quantities of oxygen needed to drive successful aerobic bioremediation in anaerobic environments.

-Many years of field applications have revealed that anaerobic bioremediation processes, such as denitrification-based bioremediation (DBB), are better suited to treat hydrocarbon source-areas characterized by pre-existing anaerobic conditions.
-The principal advantage of DBB is the efficient and cost-effective reduction of source-area hydrocarbon mass.
+Many years of field applications have revealed that anaerobic bioremediation processes, such as Nitrogen Enhanced Bioremediation (NEB), are better suited to treat hydrocarbon source-areas characterized by pre-existing anaerobic conditions.
+The principal advantage of NEB is the efficient and cost-effective reduction of source-area hydrocarbon mass.
 DBB can also reduce and eliminate residual free-product via a combination of fungal and bacterial biodegradation processes.
-DBB is relatively non-intrusive and does not generate heat or volatile-gas emissions - important considerations at active facilities and near occupied structures where vapor-intrusion is of concern.
+NED is relatively non-intrusive and does not generate heat or volatile-gas emissions – important considerations at active facilities and near occupied structures where vapor-intrusion is of concern.